RohanChandwaskar/Banking_Chatbot/README.md

-# Headway Banking Support Chatbot
+# Headwy Banking Support Chatbot

 RAG-powered banking assistant built for the Headwy GenAI assignment.
 Answers customer questions on loans, credit cards, and FAQs using document retrieval + an LLM.